tektoncd/community/teps/0025-hermekton.md

 ## Test Plan

 Unit tests to verify API fields are plumbed through correctly.
-End-to-end tests showing that builds cannot access the network.
+End-to-end tests showing that builds cannot access the network, while inside of the "fences".

 ## Alternatives